What is an endpoint

-The endpoints allow you to expose your CRUDs or other custom services.
-To rapidly create an endpoint linked to a CRUD, can you follow the steps described in a Design QuickStart.
+An endpoint allows you to expose your CRUD, Services and proxies.
+To rapidly create an endpoint linked to a CRUD, you can follow the steps described in Design QuickStart page.

 An endpoint can be of different types:

-- CRUD: hook your endpoint directly to one of your CRUD.
+- CRUD: hook your endpoint directly to one of your CRUDs.

 - Microservice: hook your endpoint to a service with logics entirely created by you.